Fall 2023 Frequently Asked Questions

 Masks are no longer required anywhere on UMW property, except healthcare settings when you are sick (Student Health Center, Talley Center for Counseling Services, Athletic Training room).
 However, the wearing of a well-fitting mask is highly effective at preventing the spread of the coronavirus, including its variants.
 We especially recommend KN95 masks, double masking, or equivalent masks.

-Absolutely not.
+Of course you can.
 There still are people within our community who are vulnerable and will continue to take additional measures to keep themselves safe.
 Others will simply feel more comfortable wearing their masks and practicing physical distancing.
 People with symptoms, a positive test, or exposure to someone with COVID-19 would also wear masks.
 We should all continue to treat each other with kindness and respect, particularly as people make individual decisions about if or when to wear a mask.
 We also encourage members of our campus community to put on their mask if another individual requests they do so, particularly in smaller, indoor settings.

 Where can I get a high-quality mask?